sarahalang/LLM-powered-OCR-correction/README.md

 The script `what-gpts-available-for-apiaccess.py` shows you which OpenAI models are available to you through the API.
 Unfortunately, this may not be the same as in your Pro account (if you have one) and the billing is also separate.
 Thankfully, I have found that GPT 3.5. turbo works best for my use case (and it is quite cheap).

+---
+This README and the code were created with assistance from ChatGPT 4o and o1-preview.